joseph-ortiz/cmp-doc/README.md

 1. From the command pallet, type `cmp-doc` and hit the ENTER key
 1. Your default browser should then open the example documentation to the lighting:card.

-## Requirements

-No other dependencies added  :blush: The extensionuses the already included 'vscode' module.

 ## Known Issues

 - It only works for components if you just highlight the text.